 5.0 DISCUSSION

 The study revealed that the prevalence of cutaneous leishmaniasis was very low (0.72%), recorded in only one male trader above 60 years of age in Obowo.
 This finding aligns with reports from other parts of Nigeria where low prevalence has been observed, possibly due to the limited presence of infective sand fly species or low exposure rates.
 The single infection case recorded could suggest a sporadic transmission pattern rather than an endemic spread, indicating that environmental and ecological factors may not yet favour sustained transmission of leishmaniasis in the study areas.
+(Include references)

 The higher infection rate in males compared to females may be attributed to occupational and behavioral exposure differences.
 Men, particularly traders and farmers, often spend more time outdoors during peak sand fly biting hours (dusk and dawn), which increases their risk of exposure.
 Similar patterns have been documented in other endemic regions, where males tend to have higher infection rates due to outdoor occupational activities (Reithinger et al., 2007).